YoRyan/objectioninator/README.md

 All code in this repository is released under the public domain.

-The assets are ripped shamelessly from the Ace Attorney Fandom site and the games themselves.
+The assets are ripped shamelessly from Court Records, the Ace Attorney Fandom site, and the games themselves.
 (Please don't sue, Capcom.)